Torsion points and concurrent exceptional curves on del Pezzo surfaces of degree one: The case of 9 or more lines: proof of Theorem

 \section{The case of 9 or more lines: proof of Theorem \ref{thmtorsion}}

 In this Section we prove Theorem \ref{thmtorsion}.
-We first describe a pairing on the Mordell--Weil group of~$\E$, and use this pairing to state and prove two lemmas.
-Again we let $X$ be a del Pezzo surface of degree 1, $\E$ the corresponding elliptic surface, and $E$ the generic fiber of $\E$.
+Let $S$ be a del Pezzo surface of degree 1 over a field $k$, let $\E$ be the corresponding elliptic surface, and $E$ the generic fiber of $\E$.
+We start by describing a pairing on the Mordell--Weil group of~$\E$.